National Register of Historic Places listings in Crawford County, Kansas

 This is a list of the National Register of Historic Places listings in Crawford County, Kansas.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Crawford County, Kansas, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below may be seen on a map.

 There are 23 properties and districts listed on the National Register in the county.